 - the exhibits form an integral part to these Terms.

-5.2) As a minimum, any Order Form submitted by the Customer shall contain:
+6.2 As a minimum, any Order Form submitted by the Customer must contain:

-5.3) Where an Order Form does not include the location for delivery, then this will be deemed to be in Malta and, in the case of physical Products, up to ground-floor level with direct vehicular access.
-It is the Customer’s sole responsibility to advise ICT of any special delivery requirements which may be needed and, in all such cases, ICT reserves the right to revise or adjust any quotation which may have been provided to the Customer.
+6.3 Where an Order Form does not include the location for delivery, then the location/place of delivery will be deemed to be in Malta and, in the case of physical Products, up to ground-floor level with direct vehicular access.
+It is the Customer’s sole responsibility to advise ICT of any special delivery requirements that are needed and, for all such cases, ICT reserves the right to revise or adjust any quotation which may have been already provided to the Customer.

-5.5) All Order Forms are subject to ICT’s written acceptance.
-Quotations shall be non-binding on ICT until ICT issues its written acceptance to the Order Form submitted by the Customer.
+6.5 ALL ORDER FORMS ARE SUBJECT TO ICT’S WRITTEN ACCEPTANCE.
+Quotations shall be non-binding on ICT unless and until ICT issues its written acceptance to that Order Form submitted by the Customer.

-5.6) The submission of an Order Form by the Customer shall constitute a legal offer made by that Customer to ICT to purchase and/or license, as applicable, the Products and/or Services that are the subject of that same Order Form.
+6.6 The submission of an Order Form by the Customer shall constitute a legal offer made by that Customer to ICT to purchase or license, as applicable, the Products and/or Services that are the subject of that same Order Form.

-5.7) ICT is under no obligation to accept or otherwise execute any Order Form submitted by the Customer.
+6.7 ICT is under no obligation to accept or execute any Order Form submitted by the Customer.

 In the latter case (‘b’):

-5.10) Further to Clause 5.9 above, in the absence of any reply by the Customer within the period of three (3) working days from the date of ICT’s communication, the alternative lead-time proposed by ICT shall be deemed to have been accepted and agreed to by the Customer without reservation.
+6.10 Further to Clause 9, in the absence of any reply by the Customer within the period of three (3) working days from the date of ICT’s communication, the alternative lead-time proposed by ICT shall be deemed to have been accepted and agreed to by the Customer without reservation.

-6.1) This Clause 6 regulates the manner in which the delivery of the Products and Services will be made.
+7.1 This Clause 7 regulates the manner in which the delivery of the Products and Services will be made to the Customer.

-6.2) This Clause 6.2 applies to Licensed Software and Third Party Software.
+7.2 This Clause 7.2 applies to Licensed Software and Third-Party Software.
 Following ICT’s written acceptance of the applicable Order Form submitted by the Customer, in accordance with the above clauses, ICT will provide the Customer with the software key(s) required to enable the Customer to use the Licensed Software, either directly or through its respective supplier.
 For all effects and purposes at law and these Terms, the Licensed Software is deemed to have been delivered to the Customer upon the Customer’s receipt of the software key(s).

-6.3.2) In those cases where the location for delivery is outside of Malta, then
+7.3.2 In those cases where the location for delivery is outside of Malta, then:

-- b) Delivery will be FCA (Free Carrier), as such term is defined and regulated by INCOTERMS 2010, from the premises of ICT or its supplier (as will be communicated to the Customer).
+(b) delivery will be FCA (Free Carrier), as such term is defined and regulated by INCOTERMS 2010, from the premises of ICT or its supplier (as will be communicated to the Customer); and

 - there are any shortages, damages or defects to the Product; or